jeroenbeijer/SDRReceiver/README.md

 In order to make this work I have re-used some of Jonti's excellent code from his JDSCA project for handling the RTL callback and data handling.
 I also used some gnuradio project code for FIR coeffecient calculations.

+The main sample rate for the device is set as follows:

+sample_rate=1536000

+However this should probably not be changed.
+Except for the older I3 satellite at 54W all channels fit nicely with a 1.536.000 sample rate and it can be decimated down to 48Khz entirely with half band FIR filters.
+In order to cover the data channels and voice channels around 1546.8 for 54W it is also possible to run at 1.920.000 but obviously this takes a little more CPU and has no obvious benefit for the I4 satellites.

+The center frequency is chosen so that both the lower speed data channels and higher speed channels as well voice channels are covered:

+center_frequency=1545600000

+Other ini file keys:
+# set the tuner gain, 496 is the highest for R820T2 devices
+tuner_gain=496
+# remove the annoying spike in the center of the spectrum
+correct_dc_bias=1
+# when changing dongles there may be a slight freqency difference.
+Use this to tune ALL VFO's up or down by a number of Hz.
+Use positive values to tune higher, negative values # # to tune lower
+mix_offset=0

+# You should be able to connect to remote RTL that is running via rtl_tcp, it will show in the device drop down when enabled
+#remote_rtl=127.0.0.1:1234

+# These are the main VFO's.
+There is typically no need to change these unless perhaps while setting up a new C Band ini file.
+The SDR should work for C Band as well but the FFT # is quite slow so it is probabaly a good idea to determine the exact frequencies to use via other means.
+[main_vfos]
+size=2
+1\frequency=1545116000
+1\out_rate=384000
+2\frequency=1546096000
+2\out_rate=192000